-- In Brazil my partner’s 90 year old grandma told me we shouldn’t drink with our meal…
+- In Brazil my partner’s 90 year old grandma told me we shouldn’t drink any liquid with our meal…

 Truthfully, I rebelled against this last one as I’d finally had enough of swallowing down mouthfuls of potato on my dry, dry throat.

 Once I lived with a host family on the Ecuadorian coast.
 A family of eight children with no internet, only one DVD, which was an African wildlife documentary, and a bucket of water used to flush the toilet.

 You have to both compliment the recipe, tell a story about an amazing encounter with a gazelle and help collect the plates.
 Strategically you place your chicken knuckle bowl inconspicuously amidst the other 10 bowls.

 While fishing out chicken claws from your soup may sound exotic, I’ve been just as baffled by the Taco Bell experience.
 On our first week in the USA we learnt that you can pre-order fast food (why?).